beamer-bridge/beamer/docs/source/faq.rst

 * What is an agent?

-  Agent is the term Beamer uses for the software run by liquidity providers to observe the rollups, fill users' requests, and participate in challenges.
+  Agent is the term Beamer uses for the software run by liquidity providers to observe the chains, fill users' requests, and participate in challenges.

 * What are liquidity providers?